KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/docs/ws2-grouping-selectors/2hover-color.md

     {% hint style='tip' %}
 Group styles for the same parent element together to make it easier for yourself.
 Group all the `nav` style together, but order by specificity.
     {% endhint %}
-    Save your file and reload in Chrome.
+    Save your file and view in Chrome.
 What happens when you hover over the links in the navigation bar?

     ![](https://media.giphy.com/media/B0vFTrb0ZGDf2/giphy.gif)